 Still not convinced?
 We’ve compiled even more films that you know and love that got their start at Sundance after the jump.

-It’s not Interstellar or Guardians of the Galaxy, we know, but that’s a pretty solid list of movies and you can guarantee that in 2013, we’ll be adding to it.
+It’s not Star Wars: The Force Awakens or Avengers: Age of Ultron, we know, but that’s a pretty solid list of movies and you can guarantee that in 2015, we’ll be adding to it.

-Over the next few days, Peter, Russ and I will seeing as many movies as possible and, when we have a few moments between that, eating and sleeping, even writing about them.
+Over the next few days, Peter, Russ and I will be seeing as many movies as possible.
+When we have a few moments between that, we’ll eat, sleep and even write about them too.
 And while not everything that plays in Park City is guaranteed to be a classic, most of the stuff becomes well-known.